chriswayg/apache-php/README.md

 # apache-php for Docker
 Docker image with Apache2 web server and PHP based on the official Debian Jessie image
-- Apache2.4 web server
+- Apache 2.4 web server
 - HTTPS/SSL enabled
 - PHP 5.6
 - logging enabled
 - all original Debian Packages (not compiled from source)
-- this image updates automatically on Docker Hub, when Debian image is updated
+- this image automatically updates on Docker Hub, each time the Debian image is updated

 ## Apache